temporalio/documentation/docs-src/concepts/what-is-a-list-filter.md

 - Workflow isn't in a running state.
 - Workflow either started after "2021-06-07T16:46:34.236-08:00" or closed after "2021-06-07T16:46:34-08:00".

-Additional examples of List Filters are provided below.
+The following are additional examples of List Filters.

 ```sql
 WorkflowId = '<workflow-id>'